Decentralized Online Learning for Random Inverse Problems Over Graphs: Conclusions

 \section{Conclusions}

-We have established a framework of random inverse problems with online measurements over graphs, and present a decentralized online learning algorithm with online data streams, which unifies the distributed parameter estimation in Hilbert spaces and the least mean square problem in reproducing kernel Hilbert spaces (RKHS-LMS).
+We have established a framework of random inverse problems with online measurements over graphs, and present a decentralized online learning algorithm with online data streams.
 It is not required that the random forward operators satisfy special statistical assumptions such as mutual independence, spatio-temporal independence or stationarity.
 Each node updates its estimate at the next instant by using its new observation and a weighted sum of its own and neighbors' estimates.
-Firstly, by exploiting the probabilistic properties of random elements with values in different topological spaces in a stochastic framework, we proposed the $L_p^q$-stability condition on the sequence of operator-valued random elements, and established the $L_2$-asymptotic stability theory of a class of inhomogeneous random difference equations in Hilbert spaces with $L_2$-bounded martingale difference terms.
+Firstly, by exploiting the probabilistic properties of random elements with values in different topological spaces in a stochastic framework, we propose the $L_p^q$-stability condition on the sequence of operator-valued random elements, and establish the $L_2$-asymptotic stability theory of a class of inhomogeneous random difference equations in Hilbert spaces with $L_2$-bounded martingale difference terms.
 Subsequently, we transform the asymptotic stability of these kinds of infinite-dimensional random difference equations into the $L_2^2$-stability condition on the operator-valued random elements.
 We have obtained an intuitive sufficient condition on the convergence of decentralized online learning algorithms for random inverse problems over graphs which is imposed on the random forward operators and the Laplacian matrix of the graph, i.e., the \emph{infinite-dimensional spatio-temporal persistence of excitation} condition.
 We have proved that if the forward operators over connected graphs satisfy the \emph{infinite-dimensional spatio-temporal persistence of excitation} condition, then all nodes' estimates are mean square and almost surely strongly consistent.
 Finally, by equivalently transforming the distributed learning problem in RKHS to the random inverse problem over graphs, we propose a decentralized online learning algorithm in RKHS with non-stationary online data streams, and prove that the algorithm is mean square and almost surely strongly consistent if the operators induced by the random input data satisfy the \emph{infinite-dimensional spatio-temporal persistence of excitation} condition.